Veetaha/veetaha.github.io/src/programming-language-definition.md

 ![][expr-l-2]

-You can see that parentheses have a single parameter that they evaluate to directly.
+We can see that parentheses have a single parameter that they evaluate to directly.
 From a semantics standpoint, the parentheses operator is used only for grouping parts of the expression tree that have lower operator precedence to give them a higher one.
 The operator precedence should be known to us from the school (e.g. `*` goes before `+`).
 So we just replace the parenthesis operator with the value of its argument.

 ![][expr-l-3]